troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 The last 90 minutes in the sequence of bacteria (green) growing in a jar, doubling every 10 minutes.
 For the first 22.5 hours, hardly anything would be visible.
 Note that the upward rise of green "bars" makes an exponential curve.
 ```

 Now let's imagine another illustrative scenario in connection with our jar of bacteria.
 The time is 11:30 PM: one-half hour before the end.
 The jar is one-eighth full.
 A thoughtful member of the culture projects the future and decides that more uninhabited resource-laden jars must be discovered in short order if the culture is to continue its trajectory.
-Imagine for a second the disbelief expressed by probably the vast majority of other inhabitants: the jar is far from full, and has served for 141 generationsâa seeming eternity.
+Imagine for a second the disbelief expressed by probably the vast majority of other inhabitants: the jar is far from full, and has served for 141 generations - a seeming eternity.
 Nonetheless, this explorer returns reporting three other equal-sized food-filled jars within easy reach.
 A hero's welcome!
 How much longer will the culture be able to continue growing?
 What's your answer?

 The population doubles every ten minutes.
 If the original jar is filled at 12:00, the population doubles to fill the second jar by 12:10.
 Another doubling fills all four by 12:20.
 The celebration is short-lived.